rahil-id99/bharatintern/README.md

-registration form to signup and store user information
+TASK-1:registration form to signup and store user information